 For Mac users, the best DAW option for beginners is Garageband.
 This DAW is included free with all Apple equipment.
 Plus, GarageBand’s easy upgrade path to Logic Pro makes it the perfect choice when you’re ready to move on to a better DAW.

-Ableton Live 11 Intro o Image Line FL Studio Fruity Edition para PC
+Ableton Live 11 Intro or Image Line FL Studio Fruity Edition for PC

 For PC users, Ableton Live 11 Intro and Image Line FL Studio Fruity Edition are the best DAW options for beginners with a PC setup.

 Ableton Live 11 Intro stands out for its fast and fluid workflow, and its spontaneous approach to composition, arrangement, and performance help it stand out from the crowd of beginner DAWs.

 Image Line FL Studio Fruity Edition stands out for its fully customizable interface and free lifetime updates, along with its drag-and-drop feature, which makes it easy for beginners to use.

 Don’t miss this selection of the best audio interfaces for your home studio.

 List of the best DAW software for beginners